Oil Sampling Hardware Guide

 Sampling Ports

-Secondary sampling ports can be placed on a system to isolate components.
+Secondary sampling ports can be installed on a system to isolate specific components.
 By inspecting individual parts, you can pinpoint the source of the contamination.
 When the primary port sample identifies an unusual reading, and you need to study the root cause further, take an oil sample from the secondary port location.

 Sometimes a machine’s design or operation environment necessitates installing a remote oil sampling port through line extensions.
 It may be necessary to take samples for condition monitoring during runtime conditions.
 Many machines can’t be accessed during normal operating conditions, but yet they may be the most important to sample.